Life is full of distractions (we promise this article isn’t one of them).

 Negativity will only make the job harder and more miserable.
 Those with a positive mindset come up with solutions when faced with problems.
-Negative Nancys only come up with more problems caused by the problem, and then the only viable solution is to give up all together.
+Negative Nancys only come up with more problems caused by the problem, and then the only viable solution is to give up altogether.
 Think happy thoughts; don’t let negativity distract you from the light at the end of the tunnel.

 “Fortress is great, the team are organized supportive and always available.
 Their online system is very easy to use.
 Overall a very positive experience,” says Fortress Learning graduate, Kate.